 Follow it up with a master's degree in Chemical Engineering.
 Further, join professional bodies like Engineers Australia and register with National Engineering.

-In this blog, you will learn the chemical engineers' work profile – duties, requisite skills, career opportunities, work conditions, average salary, and pathway to becoming one.
+In this blog, you will learn the chemical engineers' work profile – duties, requisite skills, engineering jobs, career opportunities, qualifications, courses, work conditions, average salary, and pathway to becoming one.

 1. What Is Chemical Engineering?